kids-first/kf-dev-single-cell-rna/scripts/README.md

   - Summary of Cell Statistics: Percent of reads in cells, Median UMI count per cell, Median genes detected per cell, Median percent reads mitochondrial.

-    We calculate the probability that a cell is compromised due to degradation or rupture using miQC (https://bioconductor.org/packages/release/bioc/html/miQC.html) (Hippen et al. 2021).
-This relies on fitting a mixture model using the number of genes expressed by a cell and the percentage of mitochondrial reads.
-The expected plot will show a characteristic triangular shape and two model fit lines.
-Cells with low numbers of genes expressed may have both low and high mitochondrial percentage, but cells with many genes tend to have a low mitochondrial percentage.
-Compromised cells are likely to have a fewer genes detected and higher percentage of mitochondrial reads.

-    If the model has failed to fit properly, the pattern of cells may differ, and there may not be model fit lines.
-This can be the result of a low-quality library or may occur if there is no mitochondrial content, as in the case of a high-quality single-nucleus sample.
-In such situations, the calculated probability of compromise may not be valid (see miQC vignette (https://bioconductor.org/packages/3.13/bioc/vignettes/miQC/inst/doc/miQC.html#when-not-to-use-miqc) for more details).

-   This should also produce a plot Mitochondrial percentage/Number of genes detected: keep-remove Check this script out: https://github.com/AlexsLemonade/scpca-nf/blob/main/bin/post_process_sce.R

     AFTER FILTER